timhatch/probable-giggle-helpers/README.md

 ```

 ## registration.rb
-Read a CSV file containing climber information and update the LAN database to include these climbers
+Read a CSV file containing climber information and update the database to include these climbers

 **Run**